ForaceAvant/README_Generator/README.md

 ## Usage

-To use this application correctly the user must run the command "node index.js" in the terminal and then answer the inquiries to populate a README.md file.
+User must enter the command "node index.js" into the terminal after installing dependencies.
+Then the user must answer the inquiries in the terminal to populate the README.md file.

 ## License